-Sometimes, messages employed to transfer data across systems must be retained for a long period of time which might be longer than the data access life itself (e.g. for legal reasons).
-On the contrary, sometimes no requirement is set on message retention, but the system might need the ability to replay certain messages if requested, either to reload specific data that might have already been deleted or update details that might have fallen into an inconsistent state.
-Exploiting the messages channel as a retention solution could be feasible, but that depends on the adopted technologies.
-Moreover, channels are usually tailored for near real-time application that deals with a huge amount of data in transit, making them a potentially expensive solution compared to other approaches where data are offloaded to external systems.
-Lastly, accessing very specific data might not be as easy and straightforward as the application requirements would demand (for example it could require processing sequentially a lot of unnecessary messages before reaching the interested one).
+Sometimes messages must be retained for long periods of time, either for legal reasons or simply to re-ingest certain messages when needed.
+Exploiting the messages channel as a retention solution can be feasible but channels are usually tailored for near real-time application that deals with a huge amount of data in transit, making them a potentially expensive solution compared to other approaches where data is stored into other external systems.
+Another drawback about relying on the message broker's retention is that accessing very specific information might not be as easy and straightforward as the application can require.
+For example, to access a specific piece of data, the user would need to process sequentially a lot of messages before reaching the needed one.

 In the context of Fast Data, Bucket Storage Support can be seamlessly integrated attaching it to the same projections ingestion topics, which are the ones populated by a Change Data Capture (CDC) system and read by the Real-Time Updater.
-In this manner, beside supporting the near-real time data flow, Fast Data messages can be archived for future usage, either for performing analytics over those data or reloading them into the system to recreate Projections and Single Views that might have been deleted due to business requirements.
+In this manner, besides supporting the near-real time data flow, Fast Data messages can be archived for future usage, either for analytics or reloading them into the system to recreate Projections and Single Views that might have been deleted due to business requirements.
 More details can be found in the dedicated page.

 The Ingestion Storer works following a series of steps: